-The Public Service Loan Forgiveness (PSLF) Program enables qualified applicants to obtain forgiveness on student loans by working full-time for a qualifying employer and meeting other program-specific conditions.
+The Public Service Loan Forgiveness (PSLF) Program helps qualified applicants obtain forgiveness on student loans by working full-time for a qualifying employer and meeting other program requirements.

-Established in 2007 as part of the College Cost Reduction and Access Act (CCRAA), the Public Service Loan Forgiveness (PSLF) Program encourages professionals with student loan debt to choose full-time jobs in public service in order to have their student debt forgiven completely.
+Established in 2007 by President George W. Bush as part of the College Cost Reduction and Access Act (CCRAA), the Public Service Loan Forgiveness (PSLF) Program encourages professionals with student debt to choose full-time jobs in public service in order to have their loans forgiven completely.

 How to Qualify for the Public Service Loan Forgiveness (PSLF) Program

-While full-time AmeriCorps and Peace Corps volunteers are considered eligible for the PSLF Program, employers such as labor unions, partisan political organizations, for-profit organizations, and non-profits not recognized under Section 501(c)(3) of the Internal Revenue Code do not currently qualify.
+While full-time AmeriCorps and Peace Corps volunteers are also considered eligible for the PSLF Program, employees of labor unions, partisan political organizations, for-profit organizations, and non-profits not recognized as a 501(c)(3) organizations don’t currently qualify.

 - Direct Subsidized Loans

 - Direct Consolidation Loans